app-sre/aus-cli/README.md

 Sectors are dependant groups of clusters.
 A version is only considered for upgrade within a sector if all dependant sectors have been fully upgraded to to that version.

-Create or replace an organizations sector dependencies with `aus apply sectors [flags]`
+Create or replace an organizations sector dependencies with `ocm aus apply sectors [flags]`

 | Flags        | Definition                                                                                                                               |
 |--------------|------------------------------------------------------------------------------------------------------------------------------------------|